turboapps/docs/server/hub_server/getting_started.md

 <br/>

-For instructions on opening additional ports or for recommendations on how to best secure Turbo Server, refer to [Configure Turbo Hub Server Security](/docs/server/hub-server/advanced-topics#configure-turbo-hub-server-security).
+If your Turbo Server is running behind an external firewall that restricts these ports, you may need to configure the external firewall manually.
+For instructions on opening ports or for recommendations on how to best secure Turbo Server, refer to [Configure Turbo Server Security](/docs/server/hub-server/advanced-topics#configure-turbo-server-security).

 ### Setup

 In this section you will learn how to use the Setup Wizard to automatically configure Turbo Server.
-For details regarding manual configuration of Turbo Server, refer to [Manually Configure Turbo Server](/docs/server/hub-server/advanced-topics#configure-turbo-hub-server-security).
+For details regarding manual configuration of Turbo Server, refer to [Manually Configure Turbo Server](/docs/server/hub-server/advanced-topics#configure-turbo-server-security).

 Complete the following steps to set up Turbo Server: